daberriop/mlds6/docs/business_understanding/project_charter.md

 ## Metrics
 * What are the qualitative objectives? (e.g. reduce user churn)
-	* Mejorar la escucha digital de la empresa referente a las marcas
+	* Mejorar la escucha digital de la empresa referente a la marca
 * What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
-	* Aumentar los tweets clasificados con escucha digital para la marca
+	* Incremento periódico de tweets clasificados para la marca
 * Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
-	* Clasificar 1000 tweets referentes a la marca en categorias
+	* Clasificar alrededor de 100 tweets en categorias periódicamente referentes a la marca
 * What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
 	* 0 %
 * How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)
-	*
+	* Seguimiento de cuántos tweets se clasifican en un periodo de tiempo.

 ## Plan
 * Phases (milestones), timeline, short description of what we'll do in each phase.

 ## Architecture
 * Data